Decomposed Prototype Learning for Few-Shot Scene Graph Generation: Related Work

-\textbf{Scene Graph Generation (SGG).} SGG aims to predict visual relationship triplets between object pairs in an image.
+SGG aims to predict visual relationship triplets between object pairs in an image.
 Recent SGG works mainly focus on three directions: 1) \emph{Model Architectures}: Current mainstream SGG methods are mostly based on two-stage: they first detect all localized objects and subsequently predict their entity categories and pair-wise relationships.
-Usually, they focus on modeling global context information~\cite{zellers2018neural,tang2019learning,yang2018graph,chen2019counterfactual}, language priors~\cite{lu2016visual,zellers2018neural} and so on.
+Usually, they focus on modeling image context information~\cite{zellers2018neural,tang2019learning,yang2018graph,chen2019counterfactual,zheng2023prototype,zhang2023boosting}, language priors~\cite{lu2016visual,zellers2018neural} and so on.
 Recently, several one-stage SGG works~\cite{li2022sgtr,teng2022structured} based on Transformer~\cite{vaswani2017attention} have been proposed and achieved impressive performance.
 They generate the pairs of localized objects and their relationships simultaneously.
-2) \emph{Unbiased SGG}: Due to the long-tailed predicate distribution in the prevalent SGG datasets, unbiased SGG which aims to improve the performance of tail informative predicates has attracted considerable attention~\cite{tang2020unbiased,li2022devil}.
-3) \emph{Weakly-supervised SGG}: To overcome the limitation of expensive annotations, researchers proposed to solve SGG under weakly-supervised setting, \ie, using image-level annotations as supervision~\cite{zhong2021learning,li2022integrating}.
-In this work, we focus on transferring previous knowledge for novel predicate categories and propose a new promising task: FSSGG.
+2) \emph{Unbiased SGG}: Due to the long-tailed predicate distribution in the prevalent SGG datasets, unbiased SGG which aims to improve the performance of tail informative predicates has attracted considerable attention~\cite{tang2020unbiased,li2022devil,lyu2023adaptive,lyu2023generalized,zheng2023dual,li2023compositional,shi2024easy,li2024nicest,li2023label,li2022rethinking,chen2023addressing}.
+3) \emph{Weakly-supervised SGG}: To overcome the limitation of expensive annotations, researchers proposed to solve SGG under a weakly-supervised setting, \ie, using image-level annotations as supervision~\cite{zhong2021learning,li2022integrating}.